This degree course is accredited by University College Birmingham.

 - Chance to develop transferrable skills such as leadership and management and become equipped to be innovative and creative to respond to challenges in the future of healthcare

 This intensive part one will educate you in the key skills required of a physiotherapist.
 You will cover a range of modules that deliver the theoretical knowledge and practical skills required to develop basic skills in physiotherapy.
 You will gain an understanding of human anatomy and physiology which underpins the rest of the degree, giving an insight into the biological phases of the lifespan, from birth to death.
-Development progresses to a range of basic assessment and treatment skills to prepare you for placement in part 2.
+Development progresses to a range of basic assessment and treatment skills, which you can apply to your part time practice placements towards the end of part 1.

-This final part will consist of 3 placements.
-You will complete three additional modules over the last few months of the programme and when you are deemed ready, you will be put forward to complete your end-point assessment.
-This will be your final assessment and once you have achieved this, you can apply for registration with the HCPC as a physiotherapist.
+This final part will consist of 3 additional modules and 2 further placements over the last few months of the programme and when you are deemed ready, you will be put forward to complete your end-point assessment.
+This will be your final assessment and once you have achieved this, and you have achieved all your credits, you can apply for registration with the HCPC as a physiotherapist.

 Teaching & assessment